 If you can’t find a computer in the Library or if you need to check out a laptop, you can check out laptops or netbooks at the Technology Support Desk in Library North 2.
 You can also check out flip cameras and graphing and scientific calculators at the Technology Support Desk.

 The University Library is home to extensive archives and other special primary source documents.
 The areas of emphasis include women’s and gender rights, southern labor, and popular music and culture, so if your research focuses on any of these topics, the Archives would be a great place to do some research.
 The Archives and Special Collections are housed on the 8th floor of Library South.
 Visit their site to learn more about their collections, services, and hours.

 The Library’s employees cannot proofread APA, MLA, or other citations, but we can help you with quick questions, and we also offer training in citation management tools.
 Each term, we offer drop-in workshops on the citation management softwares Zotero and Endnote, and you can expect regular visits from University Library employees at Honors Lunch & Learn and other sessions.
 To learn more about these tools and any upcoming workshops, visit our homepage or the Zotero and Endnote guides.

 If you’re looking for more help, you can get it online or in the Library buildings.
 The Library offers assistance via chat, email, and phone, or you can connect with us on Facebook or Twitter.
 We check in on these platforms regularly, so if you send us a question on Twitter, you will get an answer.
-If you’d rather get help the old-fashioned way, in person, then you can stop in at the Circulation Desk on Library North 1 or at the Research Support Desk on Library North 2.
+If you’d rather get help the old-fashioned way, in person, then you can stop in at the User Services Desk on Library North 1.